thebrianbug/macro-notes/src/coins/cardano-case.md

 ## Price Potential

 1. ADA addresses the same market as ETH, namely it is a smart contract platform.
+1. ADA is leading the pack in research and pioneering sustainable blockchain governance systems.
+It is likely further ahead in permanently solving these problems than any other organization world-wide.
+Once these problems are fully solved, the way is clear for widespread growth of the Decentralized Autonomous Organization (DAO).
+These are organizations like companies or governments that have a treasury and can contract and pay "employees" directly to fulfil a common mission.
+However, these systems are opt-in by nature and participants can choose to leave at any time if desired.
+The entire system is fully transparent to all stakeholders and fully auditable in realtime.
+This is unlike the limited visibility a shareholder has into a regular company today.
+The theoretical limit to this use case is the market cap of all company and countries treasures, in addition to new companies that can only exist in this manner.
+1. ADA is leading the world on research to use blockchain to ensure fair, open, and provably honest and correct voting systems.
+It is pioneering this effort in solving this problem in 3rd world countries.
+If successful, it could become the standard way to conduct elections world-wide across democratic nations.

 ## Major Risks